awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

    + **Type**: All Traffic
    + **Protocol**: All
-   + **Destination** determines the traffic that can leave your domain controllers and where it can go in your on\-premises network\.
+   + **Destination** determines the traffic that can leave your domain controllers and where it can go in your self\-managed network\.
 Specify a single IP address or an IP address range in CIDR notation \(for example, 203\.0\.113\.5/32\)\.
 You can also specify the name or ID of another security group in the same Region\.
 For more information, see [Understand your directory’s AWS security group configuration and use](ms_ad_best_practices.md#understandsecuritygroup)\.

 1. Select **Save**\.

-**To configure your VPC inbound rules**

-1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/), on the **Directory Details** page, note your AWS Managed Microsoft AD directory ID\.

-1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. Choose **Security Groups**\.

-1. Search for your AWS Managed Microsoft AD directory ID\.
-In the search results, select the item with the description "AWS created security group for *directory ID* directory controllers"\.
-**Note**
-The selected security group is a security group that is automatically created when you initially create your directory\.

-1. Go to the **Inbound Rules** tab of that security group\.
-Select **Edit**, then **Add another rule**\.
-For the new rule, enter the following values:

-   + **Type**: Custom UDP Rule
-   + **Protocol**: UDP
-   + **Port Range**: 445
-   + For **Source**, specify a single IP address, or an IP address range in CIDR notation \(for example, 203\.0\.113\.5/32\)\.
-You can also specify the name or ID of another security group in the same Region\.
-This setting determines the traffic that can reach your domain controllers from your on\-premises network\.
-For more information, see [Understand your directory’s AWS security group configuration and use](ms_ad_best_practices.md#understandsecuritygroup)\.

-1. Select **Save**\.

-1. Repeat these steps, adding each of the following rules:
-****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html)

-   These security rules impact an internal network interface that is not exposed publicly\.

 ### Enable Kerberos pre\-authentication<a name="enable_kerberos"></a>

 Your user accounts must have Kerberos pre\-authentication enabled\.
 For more information about this setting, review [Preauthentication](http://technet.microsoft.com/en-us/library/cc961961.aspx) on Microsoft TechNet\.

-### Configure DNS conditional forwarders on your on\-premises domain<a name="mad_forwarder"></a>
+### Configure DNS conditional forwarders on your self\-managed domain<a name="mad_forwarder"></a>

-You must set up DNS conditional forwarders on your on\-premises domain\.
+You must set up DNS conditional forwarders on your self\-managed domain\.
 Refer to [Assign a Conditional Forwarder for a Domain Name](https://technet.microsoft.com/en-us/library/cc794735.aspx) on Microsoft TechNet for details on conditional forwarders\.

-To perform the following steps, you must have access to following Windows Server tools for your on\-premises domain:
+To perform the following steps, you must have access to following Windows Server tools for your self\-managed domain:
 + AD DS and AD LDS Tools
 + DNS

-**To configure conditional forwarders on your on\-premises domain**
+**To configure conditional forwarders on your self\-managed domain**

 1. First you must get some information about your AWS Managed Microsoft AD\.
 Sign into the AWS Management Console and open the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) at https://console\.aws\.amazon\.com/directoryservicev2/\.